Kill the 5-Day Workweek

 When I spoke with workers who had a four-day week, I asked them how many days a week they would prefer to work if money were no object.
 It was an unscientific poll, but everyone said three or four.
 A survey by Kronos, a company that makes workforce-management software, yielded a similar finding: Four days a week was the most common answer.

 It’s hard to tell, though, whether people would feel differently if the five-day week weren’t already standard.
 Lonnie Golden, an economist at Penn State Abington, pointed out that in international surveys, some of the strongest preferences for reducing working hours are in European countries where weekly hours are already relatively low.
 There might be “a feedback loop,” he speculated.
 “They start working out, they start socializing—the things that make people happier.
 A lot of them take second jobs.
-It might not pay, but they find other pursuits in their non-work time, and they don’t want to go back.”
+It might not pay, but they find other pursuits in their nonwork time, and they don’t want to go back.”

 From the perspective of human welfare, people don’t need to do much paid work in order to experience the benefits associated with it.
 Reviewing data from the United Kingdom, the authors of a 2019 study suggested that “working 8 [hours] a week is sufficient to gain the wellbeing benefits of employment”—that is, whether someone worked the equivalent of one day or five, they were just as eligible to receive the happiness bumps that work can bring.